 Optimization and equilibrium modeling in energy, the environment, project management, telecommunications; algorithm development for solving complementarity and two-level problems in engineering-economic applications.

-Dr. Steve Gabriel is a Professor in the Civil and Environmental Engineering Department at the University of Maryland with additional appointments in the Applied Mathematics, Statistics, and Scientific Computation Program.
-In the Civil and Environmental Engineering Dept. he is Group Coordinator for the Civil Systems Program and also is a Co-Director of the Master of Engineering and Public Policy Program, a joint degree program between the Engineering and Public Policy Schools.
+Dr. Steve Gabriel is a Professor in the Mechanical Engineering Department at the University of Maryland with additional appointments in the Applied Mathematics, Statistics, and Scientific Computation Program.

 Dr. Gabriel has extensive experience in both mathematical modeling as well as algorithm design for optimization and equilibrium (i.e., complementarity) problems in a variety of engineering and economic areas such as energy, the environment, transportation, and telecommunications.
 In addition to his academic background, he has over 25 years experience in industry in mathematical modeling and analysis.
 He has an M.S. in Operations Research from Stanford University, and an M.A. and Ph.D. in Mathematical Sciences from the Johns Hopkins University.
 Prior to joining the University of Maryland in 2000, he was a project manager for energy modeling at ICF Consulting, a postdoctoral researcher at Argonne National Laboratory, an Operations Research Analyst at Arthur D. Little, Inc., a Systems Analyst with Technology Systems, and a Market Analyst for a kerosene heater company.